Quick Answer

 Your venue is the single most consequential decision in wedding planning.
 It determines your date, your guest count, your catering options, your budget, and the visual feel of your entire day.
 Getting it right is worth the time.

-Types of Wedding Venue in Ireland
+What Types of Wedding Venue Are There in Ireland?

 Country House Hotels